doanthai/doanthai/README.md

  👋 Hi, I’m @doanthai and I'm a full-stack developer with 9 years of experience in professional software development.
 I love working with OOP and architecture design for microservice.
+Besides, I regularly build data crawler tools and bot automation for many fields of e-commerce, social networks, and AI tools.

-🌱 I’m currently learning more technicals about developing mobile and game PC.
+🌱 I’m currently learning more technical aspects of developing mobile and PC games.

 One thing in my life: Don't just dream, do

+I can accomplish everything through this method or that method if you wish.
+"Better call me"

 <!---
 doanthai/doanthai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.